railwayapp/docs/src/docs/guides/private-networking.md

 ### Listen on IPv6

-Since the private network is an IPv6 network, your app must be configured to listen on IPv6.
+Since the private network is an IPv6 network, applications that will receive requests over the private network must be configured to listen on IPv6.
 On most web frameworks, you can do this via `::` and specifying the port(s) to which you want to bind.

 For example -
 ```javascript